Environmental Sciences Graduate Major (MA, MS, PhD, PSM)

 Graduate Areas of Concentration

-Biogeochemistry, ecology, environmental education, natural resources, quantitative analysis, social science, water resources
+Biogeochemistry, ecology, environmental education, natural resources, quantitative analysis, social science, water resources, climate change

 The ES Graduate Program develops scientists who will be able to analyze and understand environmental systems, predict environmental change, and participate in the management of the environment.
 Each student completing a major in the ES Graduate Program will perform research and complete a thesis, dissertation, or research project.
 Each student will complete a core of ES graduate courses that will integrate concepts across the physical sciences, life sciences, and social sciences.
 Each student will also develop depth in a carefully designed, interdisciplinary area of concentration or track.
 Tracks that are currently available include ecology, biogeochemistry, social science, quantitative analysis, water resources, and environmental education.
 Methods and numerical skill courses, electives, and thesis or non-thesis project credits comprise the remainder of a student’s program.

 Students in the ES Graduate Program may choose advisors from faculty members already appointed at OSU, as well as other scientists who apply and are accepted in the environmental sciences graduate faculty.
 The Environmental Sciences Graduate Program fosters interdisciplinary education and seeks connections between institutions.

 Professional Science Master’s (PSM) Degree in Environmental Sciences